-Students enrolled in the co-operative education option of specified programs will be assessed as full-time students and, in addition, will be required to pay a co-op fee per work term.
+Students enroled in the co-operative education option of specified programs will be assessed as full-time students and, in addition, will be required to pay a co-op fee per work term.
 The co-op fee is intended to contribute to the costs of maintaining the co-operative education program.
 Since the co-operative education program operates on a twelve-month basis, students in the program will be assessed fees three times per year based on whether they are attending classes or are on work term.
 Student union fees will be assessed at the maximum rate, which will be split between the two terms of the academic year for payment purposes.
 Students' Union medical and dental plan charges will automatically be applied, subject to the same opt out procedures as for other students.
 Residence and meal plan arrangements for co-operative education students are available upon request.
+The U-PASS fee will also be automatically assessed.
+The student is eligible to opt out during the semester while on work term.